qiuyue1993/Coding_Practice/Interview/InterviewBit_FB.md

 *Intersection Of Sorted Arrays*
 - Very basic and simple

+*3 Sum*
+- Tricky
+- Iterate from two sides of a sorted list to avoid square

 *Sort by Color*
 - Insertion sort

 *Container With Most Water*
 - Tricky

+*3 Sum Zero*
+- Very similar to *3 Sum*
+- Do not forget the repeated numbers, especially for the

 ### Review 1
 - 2019.11.20